wanghailei/study_ror/Hotwire/turbo_frame.md

 Turbo Frames allow predefined parts of a page to be updated on request.
 Any links and forms inside a frame are captured, and the frame contents automatically update after receiving a response.
 Regardless of whether the server provides a full document, or just a fragment containing an updated version of the requested frame, only that particular frame will be extracted from the response to replace the existing content.

-Frames are created by wrapping a segment of the page in a `<turbo-frame>` element.
-Each element must have a unique ID, which is used to match the content being replaced when requesting new pages from the server.
+==Frames are created by wrapping a segment of the page in a `<turbo-frame>` element.== Each element must have a unique ID, which is used to match the content being replaced when requesting new pages from the server.
 A single page can have multiple frames, each establishing their own context:

 ```html
 <body>